 As we’ve moved into fall, I’ve been thinking about pumpkins and decorative gourds.
-An amazing world of heirloom and conventional pumpkin and gourd cultivars exist that can bring unexpected colors and shapes to your garden or front porch.
+An amazing world of heirloom and conventional pumpkin and gourd cultivars exists that can bring unexpected colors and shapes to your garden or front porch.

-Unfortunately, none of my own pumpkins will grace my porch this year because my entire crop was a complete bust.
+Unfortunately, none of my own pumpkins will grace my porch this year because my entire crop was a bust.
 Every single plant was destroyed by my arch-nemesis, the dreaded squash vine borer.
 If you’re like me and lost your crop—or simply didn’t have room to grow your own pumpkins—here are a few of my favorite cultivars to go hunting for at a local U-pick.
 Many of these will be also look great growing in your garden next year if you happen to have the space.

 The pumpkin I attempted to grow this year was the Lumina.
 This conventional cultivar is prized for its smooth, white skin and traditional globe shape.
 Lumina plants produce two or three pumpkins weighing between 10 and 15 pounds.
 The pumpkins need picked early to ensure the white skin doesn’t take on a bluish hue.